-Warehouses can be a dangerous place to work, with risk of injury from heavy stock, or mishaps with machinery.
+Warehouses can be dangerous places to work, with the risk of injury from heavy stock, or mishaps with machinery.

 - Set up designated walkways for moving around the warehouse to keep people and forklifts separate.
 Make sure that staff always use these for their own safety.

 - Train staff to properly use any heavy machinery or specialist equipment, and only allow trained staff to use the machinery.
 Keep training up to date, to help staff to keep on top of their skills.

 - Make sure that staff have the proper equipment to move heavy stocks, to reduce the risk of injury.
 Give training to all warehouse staff so they know how to lift properly and safely without causing damage to their backs.

 - Fit secure shelving and be sure to abide by any weight restrictions.
 Never overload racking, as this could lead to serious accidents.
 Make sure staff also abide by weight restrictions on any lighting equipment too.

 - Provide safe uniforms for all staff who work in the warehouse.
 As well as safety gear, make sure the uniform itself helps staff to stay safe.
 For example, baggy-fitting clothing and jewellery can easily become caught in machinery, causing major injury.
 Restrict the wearing of jewellery, and make sure staff wear correctly fitting uniform.

 - Clearly mark any emergency exits, and make sure they’re never blocked.
 Leave any access routes to emergency exits clear, and make sure staff know where the nearest exit to their working area is.
 Hold regular fire drills to familiarise your staff with the evacuation plan.